Health policy and the evidence base from social science

 As well as this, our increasingly impersonal and technology-driven service can fail older people with complex needs as they enter their twilight years.
 GPs are not just the gatekeepers who control access to specialist care; they are also generalists who get to know their patients well and manage the majority of conditions without onward referral.
 Transactional care — the ‘easyJet’ version of primary care in which each contact is superficial, task-focused and with a different person — leads to repeat contacts from unsatisfied patients as well as to over-investigation, over-prescribing and over-referral, and this in turn leads to higher overall service costs and worse health outcomes.
 If you want to make a health service more efficient, the cheapest way to do it is strengthen primary care.

 Parties whose election manifestos suggest that they plan to be profligate with public money may get a hard time at the ballot box.
-But after 12 years of under-investment, the NHS and social care are currently perilously underfunded and lacking resilience.
+But there is some evidence to suggest that the NHS and social care are currently perilously underfunded and lacking resilience.
 But whilst investment in the short term may look costly, there will be economic as well as health dividends if we can return to a service that is funded sufficiently for every GP practice to be able to give an appointment to everyone who needs to see a doctor or nurse; where every person who is unable to work is restored quickly to productivity; and where a person can grow old and remain fulfilled in their own home even as chronic illness affects them.

 Let’s also not forget that the NHS is the UK’s largest employer.
 In every region across the country, it boosts the economy by providing jobs, as well as by contributing to research and innovation.
 It produces — or at least, until recently it used to produce — a highly-trained and highly-motivated healthcare workforce that was the envy of the world.
 But 13 years of wage stagnation, understaffing, premature retirement and general workforce attrition have taken a heavy toll on the existing NHS workforce, many of whom went through life-changing levels of personal and occupational stress during the pandemic.
 Junior doctors are emigrating in droves.
 This situation is unsustainable.
 We must address retention of NHS staff as well as recruitment, by giving them the clear message: we value you; we care about your wellbeing; we want to keep you; we will train you.